Improving leadership effectiveness

 What would you do?

 The LJI is suitable for both new and existing managers or leaders – from supervisors to chief executives.
-It provides insight for all recruitment, development and coaching situations.
-It is frequently combined with the Coach on the Desktop to develop leadership decision making skills.

 The LJI is used and trusted by thousands of commercial and public sector organisations across the globe and is available in many languages.
 Contact bfpeople today to test your own leadership judgement, or to use it in your organisation.